 About Amstelkring Museum

-The tardis-like chapel was constructed in 1663 by the house’s wealthy owner, Jan Hartman, when Catholics were forbidden from practicing their form of worship.
+Amstelkring Museum is a 17th century house in Amsterdam, the Netherlands, with a secret attic chapel, hence its nickname ‘Our Lord in the Attic Chapel’.
+The deceptively large chapel was constructed in 1663 by the house’s wealthy owner, Jan Hartman, when Catholics were forbidden from practicing their form of worship.

 Discover the best Historic Sites in Netherlands, from Anne Frank’s House to Amstelkring Museum and more, includes interactive Dutch cultural locations, landmarks and monuments map.